darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/color-assessment.md

 view: darkroom
 ---

-Assess colors and brightness in your image using ISO 12646:2008 recommended viewing conditions.
+Assess colors and brightness in your image under neutral viewing conditions to avoid perceptual issues.

 When developing an image, the way we perceive brightness, contrast and saturation is influenced by the surrounding ambient conditions.
 If an image is displayed against a dark background, this can have a number of adverse effects on our perception of that image: